Posted in Poems

 Mrs. Siddons contends with her creation

-When she’s stripped from a fruitful vocabulary
+When she’s stripped of a fruitful vocabulary

 Mrs. Siddons doesn’t reason her existence